AntonyJR/OCIComands/README.md

 - Python 3 - [Python.org downloads](https://www.python.org/downloads/)
   - Make sure to install Python 3.6+
 - argparse - [library used by the commands to parse command line](https://pypi.org/project/argparse/)
-  - There are multiple ways to do it but I recommend using `pip install argparse`
+  - There are multiple ways to do it, but I recommend using `pip install argparse`
 - OCI Python SDK - [Oracle.com installation instructions](https://docs.oracle.com/en-us/iaas/tools/python/2.107.0/installation.html#pypi)
-  - There are multiple ways to do it but I recommend using `pip install oci`
+  - There are multiple ways to do it, but I recommend using `pip install oci`
 - OCI client config on machine that will run Python - [Oracle.com Required Keys and OCIDs](https://docs.oracle.com/en-us/iaas/Content/API/Concepts/apisigningkey.htm)
 - jq - [jq download page](https://jqlang.github.io/jq/download/)
   - Not needed for the commands themselves but used by the test script which verifies your installation is working and is handy for transforming json output into just the format you need.